mqus/go-contentline/README.md

 A Parsing backend for parsing ical/vcard streams to a component-tree, Licensed under the MPL v2.0

-It will be compliant to RFC 6350 (vCard) ,5545 (iCal) and 6868 (Encoding extensions)
+It is compliant to RFC 6350 (vCard) ,5545 (iCal) and 6868 (Encoding extensions), which are the most recent standards(RFCs) concerning the topic.

-This is currently a WIP.
+This is currently a WIP, but can already be used.
+The API is pretty much final and working.

 ### TODO:
 - [x] complete migration
 - [x] restructure source code
 - [x] CI
 - [ ] Tests
-- [ ] Complete Documentation
+- [x] Complete Documentation
 - [x] implement encoder

 - [ ] release